Additional coding guidance is provided in APTA's ICD-10 FAQ resource. Access all of APTA's ICD-10 resources.

-As with ICD-9, ICD-10 is supplemented by official guidelines that provide details on the use of the ICD-10 codes.
+ICD-10 is supplemented by official guidelines that provide details on the use of the ICD-10 codes.
 There are different guidelines for each year, so when you access them, be sure you're using the guidelines for the correct year.
-Guidelines are available now for years 2015 and 2016-but you will not use the 2016 guidelines until you begin providing services on or after January 1, 2016.

 Accessing ICD-10 Code Sets

-Along with the official guidelines, CMS provides free electronic files of the complete ICD-10-CM code sets.
+CMS provides free electronic files of the complete ICD-10-CM code sets.
 CMS also developed a crosswalk of sorts between ICD-9 and ICD-10, called the General Equivalence Mappings (GEMs).
 We say "of sorts" because the change from ICD-9 to ICD-10 does not allow for a 1-to-1 crosswalk, and so it is not recommended to use the GEMs independently.
-Again, be sure you download the codes for the correct year; both 2015 and 2016 code sets are available.
+Again, be sure you download the codes for the correct year; 2014, 2015, 2016 and 2017 code sets are available.

 2017 ICD-10-CM and GEMs